DongYuls/DongYuls.github.io/_posts/2018-11-07-remote-desktop-on-windows-guide.md

 ---

-Last Modified: 2018.07.11
+Last Modified: 2018.11.07

 This tutorial refers to <http://www.snoopybox.co.kr/1545>.

 ---
 ### Port Setting

-TCP port 21 (by default) connects FTP servers to the internet.
-Since FTP servers carry numerous vulnerabilities such as anonymous authentication capabilities, directory traversals, remote-desktop service, and cross-site scripting, **TCP port 21 is fundamentally unsafe from the start**.
+RDP-TCP port (remote desktop port) connects FTP servers to the internet.
+Since FTP servers carry numerous vulnerabilities such as anonymous authentication capabilities, directory traversals, remote-desktop service, and cross-site scripting, **The default port number, 3389 is fundamentally unsafe from the start**.

 <br/>